Part I: The actions along the Maas-front

 South of Roermond at Wessem another crossing was planned by the 14th ID, commanded by the Gn.-Lt.
 P. Weyer.
 The division had a battery of '88' at its disposal to crack the pill box defences.

 The defences south of this point are addressed in the next chapter about the Maas-front in the province Limburg.

 The northern Maas region

-German troops swarmed over the eastern borders of the Netherlands, whilst a gigantic fleet of transport and support-planes roamed through the skies over them.
-Soon many local fights broke out along the river Maas.
+German troops swarmed over the eastern borders of the Netherlands, whilst a gigantic fleet of transport and support-planes roamed through the skies over them heading west.
+Many local fights and skirmishes were seen along the river Maas, where German scout and recce parties slammed into Dutch patrols or standing defences.
 The all-out battle that would soon develop along the entire river Maas [Meuze] shall be described from north to south.